promaster-sdk/property/packages/uom/README.md

 ## Introduction

-This is the unit of measure library.
+This package has functions to handle unit of measures.
+It works particulary well with typescript in which case it can provice some type safety for amounts of different quantity.

-## How to install
+## Installation

-Once you have the [promaster npm registry](#npm-registry) setup and working, you can install the package using this command: `npm install --save @promaster/uom`.
+`npm install --save @promaster/uom`

+The library is compiled to ES5 and no polyfills are required.

 ## Usage